maruthicharanteja10/UserLogin-Register-UsingSpringboot/README.md

 - `GET /users/{id}` - Retrieve a user by ID
 - `PUT /users/{id}` - Update a user by ID
 - `DELETE /users/{id}` - Delete a user by ID

+- POST /register - Register a new user
+- POST /login - Authenticate a user

 ## Testing